tomlawnmower/TomTimer/README.md

 # TomTimer
-Basic Timer, a Java Swing application.
+A Timer program.
+Tested on Windows and Mac.
+A Java Swing application.

 ## Adding timers
 Enter a time and optional message, for example: